Azure/iotedge/doc/troubleshoot-checks.md

 ## host can connect to and perform TLS handshake with IoT Hub HTTPS port

 A TLS connection is made and handshake performed from the host to the IoT Hub's HTTPS (port 443) endpoint.
 IoT Hub's FQDN is inferred from the device connection string in `config.yaml`.
-The IoT Hub FQDN to use can be overridden using the `--iothub-hostname` switch which should be used for performing connectivity checks for Edge devices using DPS provisioning.
+The IoT Hub FQDN to use can be overridden using the `--iothub-hostname` switch which should be used for performing connectivity checks for edge devices using DPS provisioning.

 ## host can connect to and perform TLS handshake with IoT Hub MQTT port